dex4er/js-promise-readable/README.md

 }
 ```

-The `PromiseReadable` object is an async iterator which returns a content of
+The `PromiseReadable` object is an async iterator that returns the content of
 the stream chunk-by-chunk with the default `chunkSize`.

 ### destroy